 The incorporation of Intelligent Transportation Systems (ITS) Plans is a relatively new development, yet it is becoming more widespread.
 This chapter was developed to introduce some standardization for ITS Plans.
-Since the use of these plans is so new, CADD standards may not have been developed at the time of publication.
 ITS Plans are usually a component set of plans.
 Projects with minor ITS involvement may include these features on sheets in the roadway plans set or on the roadway sheets (or on sheets in the signalization plans set or on the signalization sheets if applicable).
 When prepared as component plans they shall be assembled as a separate plans set complete with a key sheet, tabulation of quantities and all other relevant ITS sheets.
-The sheets shall be numbered consecutively with the sheet numbers prefixed by the letters "IT".
+When prepared as component plans, the sheets shall be numbered consecutively with the sheet numbers prefixed by the letters "IT".